Racoten/reu-project/SQL Database Schema.md

-INSERT INTO `BrowserSecurityQuestionsTargeted1` (`QuestionText`, `Weight`) VALUES ('Is the site using https?', 5);
+INSERT INTO `BrowserSecurityQuestionsTargeted1` (`QuestionText`, `Weight`) VALUES ('Is the network being used by lots of people?', 5);
 SET @last_browser_question2_id = LAST_INSERT_ID();

-INSERT INTO `BrowserSecurityRecommendationsTargeted1` (`RecommendationText`) VALUES ('Always ensure the site uses https for secure communication.');
+INSERT INTO `BrowserSecurityRecommendationsTargeted1` (`RecommendationText`) VALUES ('Public networks, especially ones with a large number of users, are not monitored as heavily.');
 SET @last_browser_recommendation2_id = LAST_INSERT_ID();

 INSERT INTO `BST1QuestionRecommendation` (`QuestionID`, `RecommendationID`)